Holiday Arts Guide 2019: Classical music has many flavors of the sounds of the season

 CLASSICAL GIFT WISH

 If I were giving one of these shows as a gift, I’d love to take my jazz bassist brother Tom to catch the Jazz at Lincoln Center Orchestra concert at Orchestra Hall.
-I’m sure he’d really enjoy the quality of the musicianship and could talk about the particular players and what’s interesting about the arrangements.
+I’m sure he’d really enjoy the quality of the musicianship and could discuss the specific players and what makes the arrangements so unique.
+Recently, during a call, Tom mentioned he’s been experimenting with some new techniques he learned from a session he had with friends who play on real money poker sites to cover their living expenses between gigs.
+The concept fascinated him—particularly the blend of skill, strategy, and chance—and he wondered how similar elements of improvisation and calculated risk could influence his jazz style.
 Alas, he’s probably playing in New York that night while this New York-based band is here.